diffblue/gitlab/doc/architecture/blueprints/ci_scale/index.md

 ### Some CI/CD database tables are too large: IN PROGRESS

 There is more than two billion rows in `ci_builds` table.
-We store moany terabytes of data in that table, and the total size of indexes is measured in terabytes as well.
+We store many terabytes of data in that table, and the total size of indexes is measured in terabytes as well.

-This amount of data contributes to a significant performance problems we experience on our CI PostgreSQL database.
+This amount of data contributes to a significant number of performance problems we experience on our CI PostgreSQL database.

 Most of the problems are related to how PostgreSQL database works internally, and how it is making use of resources on a node the database runs on.
 We are at